- EID Top

 Through EID, we hope that the children

-they could use what they have learned
+from applying what they have learned through

 What is English Immersion Day?

 EID is a one-day (about 5 hours) program of English immersion activities for elementary school students studying English in Kumon Centers nationwide.
 The EID aims at helping not only the children who participate but also adults who are observing the activities to realize that English is a communication tool that can be used by anyone as long as they are not afraid of making mistakes.
 Furthermore, when witnessing "people from different backgrounds and nationalities" communicating in English, Japanese children gain confidence in expressing themselves in English as a second language and feel motivated to continue to study further with a clear purpose in mind.